Stripe disorder and dynamics in the hole-doped antiferromagnetic insulator La5/3Sr1/3CoO4

-To probe the slow dynamics of both charge and magnetic degrees of freedom, NMR measurements were made on a single crystal sample of La$_{5/3}$Sr$_{1/3}$CoO$_{4}$ in external fields $6 \leq B_{\mathrm{app}} \leq 9$~T applied in the $ab$ plane.
-We expect that only $^{59}$Co nuclei in spinless \Cot\ ions will be detected, since for a magnetic Co$^{2+}$ ion, the $^{59}$Co nucleus experiences an instantaneous hyperfine field of order 10~T$\mu_{\mathrm{B}}^{-1}$, \cite{freeman_watson} whose fluctuations lead to very fast nuclear relaxation.
-The spectra were measured either by sweeping the field at a constant frequency ($T < 100$~K), or in frequency-sweep mode at fixed field ($T > 77$~K).
+To probe the slow dynamics of both charge and magnetic degrees of freedom, NMR measurements were made on a single crystal sample of La$_{5/3}$Sr$_{1/3}$CoO$_{4}$ with external field applied in the $ab$ plane.
+We expect that only $^{59}$Co nuclei in spinless \Cot\ ions will be detected, since for a magnetic Co$^{2+}$ ion, the $^{59}$Co nucleus experiences an instantaneous hyperfine field of order 10~T$\mu_{\mathrm{B}}^{-1}$, whose fluctuations lead to very fast nuclear relaxation.\cite{freeman_watson}

-Example frequency-swept spectra from two probe nuclei: $^{139}$La and $^{59}$Co, measured in an external field $B_{\mathrm{app}}=8$~T, are shown in Fig.~\ref{fig:spectral}(a-b).
+Example frequency-swept spectra from probe nuclei $^{59}$Co and $^{139}$La, measured in $B_{\mathrm{app}}=8$~T, are shown in Fig.~\ref{fig:spectral}(a-b) (field-swept data shown inset).
 At room temperature, the $^{59}$Co spectrum consists of a well-resolved line septet, originating from the nuclear $I=7/2$ spin, split by the quadrupole coupling with the local electric field gradient (EFG).
-The central line, unperturbed to first order by the EFG, exhibits a sizeable shift with respect to the $^{59}$Co reference [Fig.~\ref{fig:spectral}(d)].
-The hyperfine coupling of $^{59}$Co is estimated as $\approx 5$~T from the comparison of the shift with the susceptibility $\chi_{ab}$ (see below and Fig.~\ref{stripes}), and is compatible with the small transferred hyperfine field expected from the low-spin $S=0$ state of \Cot, confirming the localization of holes in the layers.
+The central line, unperturbed to first order by the EFG, exhibits a sizeable shift with respect to the $^{59}$Co reference [Fig.~\ref{fig:spectral}(c)].
+The hyperfine coupling of $^{59}$Co is estimated as $\approx 5$~T from the comparison of the shift with the magnetic susceptibility (see below) a value compatible with a transferred hyperfine contribution from neighbouring Co$^{2+}$ onto the non magnetic Co$^{3+}$, confirming the localization of holes in the layers.
 The $^{139}$La ($I=7/2$) signal shows similar quadrupolar patterns, with higher-order satellites smeared out by EFG inhomogeneities which are larger at the La site.
 The central line is split into a doublet by magnetic interactions resulting from the occupancy of the nearest neighbor Co site by high-spin \Cod\ or spinless \Cot.
-The majority $^{139}$La peak exhibits larger and temperature-dependent shifts, while the smaller shift of the minority peak is nearly temperature-independent [Fig.~\ref{fig:spectral}(c)].
+The majority $^{139}$La peak exhibits larger and temperature-dependent shifts, while the smaller shift of the minority peak is nearly temperature-independent [Fig.~\ref{fig:spectral}(d)].